orlinromy/javascript-30/README.md

 ## Notes
-The notes in this exercises also contain the solution to the challenges.
+The notes in each folder's readme file also contain the solution to the challenges.
 Proceed with caution.